 Limit the text to three pages: To be collaboratively prepared by the Community and Academic Partners.
 Remove descriptive text to ensure sufficient space for a thorough response to each section.
 The Community Co-PI Applicant is required to verify the decision process addressed in this form by submitting a statement that the governing body representing their Community-Based Organization (e.g., Board of Directors) has reviewed and approved this agreement or provide a copy of a Community Agency Resolution or the section of minutes from a meeting of the Community Co-PI's governing body indicating their review and agreement with details outlined in the Collaborative Agreements form.
 The Academic Co-PI Applicant is responsible for ensuring the decision process addressed in this form is acceptable to and enforceable within their appointment at their research institution and is in accordance with policies at the research institution where they hold their appointment.
-A letter of commitment from a Department Chair or Director of Research at a non-university research institute that speaks to the academic commitment of the research center to adhere to processes detailed in this form is required.
-If a Letter of Commitment is not applicable, please upload a document with the text "Not Applicable" in order to bypass the system validation.
+A letter of commitment (if applicable) from a Department Chair or Director of Research at a non-university research institute that speaks to the academic commitment of the research center to adhere to processes detailed in this form is required (if applicable).

 Ownership of Data.
 Describe the applicant team's decision about who will own the data from this project, the timeliness within which data will be shared with their partner, acceptable uses of data from this proposed project, and intellectual property rights AND how the team derived the decision (i.e., what factors were considered to be important in making this decision).
-If the applicant team decided that the data will be owned by only one of the collaborators, please consider that the need to continue to work together will likely extend well beyond the grant period.
+If the applicant team decided that the data will be owned by only one of the investigators, please consider that the need to continue to work together will likely extend well beyond the grant period.
 Will the partner who owns the data be willing to volunteer their time well after the grant period to provide access to the data for the other partner?
 Be sure to discuss ownership of identified and de-identified data, how IRB and the ethical treatment of participant data will be managed and include arrangements both partners have agreed to ensure access to the data by the other partner (including beyond the study period).